Keto vs Low-Carb - Adapt Your Life Academy

 Q: If someone has achieved their goals, can they replace some of their fat calories with protein in their diet?

+A: Probably.
+I mean that’s the interesting thing about flexibility.
+I have people who measure all of these things.
+They bring in reams of information; they know all the apps and the downloads and they try to make sense of a human body that has variability and is not like a machine.
+It’s not like an engineer would deal with a machine.
+There are adaptations that occur and I think there can be variability in the fat and the protein.”
 You know, the trouble comes in when the mind, the taste, the, ‘Oh, I just want to eat all of this’; when you over-consume based on other factors than your basic hunger – you know if you’re a foodie and food just tastes great and you can’t stop doing that, that’s where the behavioral side of what I do comes in.
 Understanding of metabolism as a fat-burning machine takes you a long way.
 It doesn’t totally fix everyone, and there’s still a need for coaching and helping people figure out the individuality of their circumstance.

 Q: So obviously we spend a lot of time together at all our Adapt events, and so I’ve had the luxury of listening to you speaking and presenting many times.
 We’ve also had many discussions, and I know that you are an advocate of using your own body fat stores rather than ingesting additional nutritional fat.
 Do you want to just give us your thoughts on tapping into your own body fat versus eating calories that specifically come from fat, or trying to hit a macro goal or target specifically by eating fat?

+A: Again, it will depend on the context or what someone is trying to achieve.
+Most people who come to me in a clinical setting are trying to get rid of the extra fat.
+They’re obese.
+They come to me for weight loss or they come to me for diabetes.
 To become a fat burning machine, the simple answer would just be not to eat anything, right?
 Your body will start using its own body fat.
 That’s not the healthiest way to do it though.
 Adding some protein back with the idea that you’re not eating the carbs, well, actually you’ll be a fat-burning machine as well.
 And so, this new idea of bringing ketones and having fat and all, comes from Dave Asprey with Bulletproof coffee, who saw people in a remote area of the world eating and drinking butter, which gave them a lot of energy.
 He got the idea of using Bulletproof coffee as a way of getting oils and ketones and energy.
 But when you’re trying to get the fat energy off your body, anytime you drink oils and butters and energy that way, you stop the burning of your body fat.
 It does trip up some people if they come into the keto world today without understanding that low-carb is more important.
 They might be drinking ketone drinks, thinking that’s the answer.
 Every week people come in asking me about the keto pills and products and I say, ‘No I just want you to eat real foods.
 Get it really basic.’
 But, some people can have the Bulletproof coffee, feel alert, and have no brain fog – but I don’t really want people to use those in a big way when they’re trying to lose weight or fix their diabetes.

 Q: I’ve got a couple of questions from our viewers.
 Amanda asks, ‘How do I know I’m actually compliant with my keto or low-carb diet?
 Do I need to test blood sugar, ketones, insulin etc.?’